 For anyone who has installed APKs on Android devices previously, this screen will immediately look familiar.
 Though it’s the Amazon-themed version of the installation screen, it bears a strong resemblance to Android.

-Use your remote to highlight and select the Install button and your device will begin to install the app.
+Use your remote to highlight and select the Install button, and your device will begin to install the app.

 Once the installation has completed, use the menu button on your remote to open the app on your device.
 When CinemaHD opens on your Fire Stick, you’ll likely be met with the option to update the application.
 This is normal, and you should absolutely follow the directions to update the application.
 The app doesn’t take long to update, and once it’s finished, you’ll be greeted with the standard CinemaHD layout.
-From here, you’ve finished the installation and you can start streaming whatever you want.
+From here, you’ve completed the installation, and you can start streaming whatever you want.

 You can use your Fire TV remote to browse through the application and see what is available to watch.
 If you want to sort by category, you can find that option on the right side of your display.

 We did notice one odd thing about the app’s user interface.
 Once you start streaming something through the app, you’ll have to use the directional pad on your remote to control playback rather than the actual playback controls.
-However, it’s not too much of a hassle and we think it’s worth it in exchange for the vast streaming library that CinemaHD offers.
+However, it’s not too much of a hassle, and we think it’s worth it in exchange for the vast streaming library that CinemaHD offers.